What are the deadlines for registration?

 An automatic email will be generated at the time of registration indicating that the student has been registered in the workshop.
 This email will include basic information about your registration and function as a receipt.

-If your preferred workshop track is full, you will be given the option of being placed on a waiting list or being enrolled in the other track if it has available seats.
+If your first preference workshop track is full, you will be assigned to your second preference and placed on a waiting list for the original track.

 In June you will receive further information about the workshop and a request that you complete and return the health form if you have not already done so.